beyarkay/masters-thesis/src/02_background.md

 used by \emph{Ergo}, as well as providing some background to the problem at hand.
 Section \ref{sec:02-artificial-intelligence-and-machine-learning}
-provides a brief history of artificial intelligence, machine learning, and the nomenclature therein \footnote{ Hi professor, should I move my explanation about the different evaluation metrics (confusion matrices, $F_1$, precision, recall, basically section \ref{sec:04-evaluation-metrics}) to here instead?}
+provides a brief history of artificial intelligence, machine learning, and the nomenclature therein.

 Artificial Neural Networks (ANNs) have shown a lot of promise in a wide range of classification problems\footnote{\citealt{zhangRealTimeSurfaceEMG2019, netoHighLevelProgramming2010, mehdiSignLanguageRecognition2002, jong-sungkimDynamicGestureRecognition1996, felsGloveTalkIIaNeuralnetworkInterface1998}} and are discussed in Section